-- Turn OFF all lights and accessories and remove the ignition key to avoid damaging the electrical system. - Determine from the chart on the fuse panel which fuse controls that component.

-Remove that fuse and see if it is blown
+- Turn off all lights and accessories and remove the ignition key to avoid damaging the electrical system. - 2.
+Determine from the chart on the fuse panel which fuse controls that component. - If the circuit has a fuse, remove that fuse and see if it is blown. - If the circuit has a polyswitch, have your electrical system inspected by an authorized dealer.